 The Labor Shortage: A Barrier to Business Strategy Success

 Since the onset of the pandemic, companies have struggled to retain (and find) top talent.
 Add in the Great Resignation, an increase in employee demands, inflation and rising wage costs and you’ve got the perfect storm.
-Not only did Covid change workplace dynamics and tactics, it also posed a risk to business leaders, especially going into 2022.
+Not only did Covid change workplace dynamics and tactics, it also posed a risk to business leaders, especially going into the new year.
 A recent Trends in Transformation survey showed that struggles with talent acquisition was a key stumbling block for all respondents.
 So how can leaders pivot to meet the needs of their organization, employees and clients?
 Here are the top drivers for this year and beyond:

 Expanding digital and technology advancements.
 To remain competitive in this tumultuous market, businesses need to focus on operational efficiency.

 Make outsourcing a part of your business strategy.
 31 percent of respondents said that outsourcing is a top priority for reducing costs.